buzzfeed/design/recruiting/remote-whiteboarding-tips.md

 # Remote Whiteboarding Tips

-During the whiteboard interview, you'll be given a simple prompt and asked to work through this exercise with the help of a Senior Product Designer, Staff Product Designer, or Product Design Manager.
+During the whiteboard interview, you'll be given a simple prompt and asked to work through the problem solving process with the help of a Senior Product Designer, Staff Product Designer, or Product Design Manager.
 We'll be evaluating the following:
 * How you think through problems
 * How you communicate your thought process